Coin doors painted

 With the rubber mat replaced and coin doors test fitted the base of the cabinet looks as good as new.

-Cabinet base complete
+BAS Arcade Cabinet base complete

 Applying T Molding to the tricky corners

-New t molding
+Applying New t molding o the BAS arcade cabinet

 Applying new t-molding to the BAS Cabinet